The location where Sherry Lynn Marler went missing

 Image source: Google Maps

-This Google Street View image of 100 West Commerce Street was taken in April of 2022.
+This Google Street View image of 100 West Commerce Street was taken in April 2022.

-At the time of Sherry's disappearance, the building was home to the First National Bank.
+At the time of Sherry Lynn Marler's disappearance, the building was home to the First National Bank.
 These days, it is the location of Poole & Poole Attorneys.

 Raymond Stringfellow parked his pickup truck outside the bank at 9.30 a.m.
-At that point, he left a dollar bill on the seat and went inside to fill out some paperwork.
+He then left a dollar bill on the seat before going inside to fill out some paperwork.

 Gas station